phossa/phossa-di/README.md

   - `run(callable|array $callable, array $arguments = []): mixed`

     Execute a callable with the provided arguments.
-Pseudo callable like `['@cacheDriver@', 'setRoot']` is supported.
+Pseudo callable like `['@cacheDriver@', '%cache.setroot.method%']` is supported.

 - Definition related APIs

   - `add(string|array $id, string|callable $className, array $arguments = []): this`

     Add a service definition or definitions(array) into the container.
-Callable can be used instead of classname to create an instance.
+Callable can be used instead of classname to create an instance. `$arguments` is for the constructor.

   - `set(string|array $name, string $value = ''): this`